Submission guidelines

 Please reach out to the Technical Programme Committee (tpc@ccneuro.org) to request to change the "Presenter" to your co-author on your submission.
 Presenters are identified via submission metadata on OpenReview.

-However, please note that Presenters need to be unique across both tracks at CCN 2025 (i.e., an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract), and that each Presenter must pay for a registration at CCN 2025.
-However, we acknowledge that things come up: In the event that the Presenter can’t attend CCN 2025 in person, we won’t withdraw the work and a co-author can put up the poster; however, the Presenter must stay registered.
+Please note that Presenters need to be unique across both tracks at CCN 2025 (i.e., an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract).
+Each Presenter must pay for a registration at CCN 2025.

 I can no longer attend CCN 2025.
 Can my co-author present my talk?